The Audubon Zoo has begun construction on a new habitat for African lions.

 This is the first step of the Convention Center District Development Project which will revitalize 47 acres of land upriver from the Center.

-The project will also include the addition of a "headquarters" hotel, outdoor performance venue space, retail, residential and dining options.
+The project will also include the addition of a "headquarters" Omni Hotel, outdoor performance venue space, retail, residential and dining options.